zhehaowang/zhehao.me/quotes.md

 "Everyday you don't practice you are one day further from being good."
 -- Ben Hogan, quoted by Twyla Tharp in the Creative Habit

+"The unexamined life is not worth living."
+-- Socrates